Nonroad Engines, Equipment, and Vehicles

 - Fact Sheet: Designation of Emission Control Area to Reduce Emissions from Ships in the U.S. Caribbean (PDF) (5 pp, 192K, EPA-420-F-11-024, July 2011)

-- ECA Amendments to MARPOL Annex VI: These treaty amendments (PDF) (7 pp, 33K, July 2011); see corrected coordinates (PDF) (1 pg, 64K, September 2012) were adopted on July 15, 2011 to define the boundaries of the new control area.
+- ECA Amendments to MARPOL Annex VI (MEPC.202(62)): These treaty amendments (PDF) (7 pp, 33K, July 2011); see corrected coordinates (PDF) (1 pg, 64K, September 2012) were adopted on July 15, 2011 to define the boundaries of the new control area.
 The emission and fuel standards are the same in all ECAs.
 This amendment also exempts steamships operating in the North American and U.S. Caribbean Sea ECAs from compliance with the Regulation 14 fuel sulfur limits through December 31, 2014.
 Steamships operating on the Great Lakes are subject to a separate waiver under 40 CFR 1043.95(a).

 - Proposal to the IMO: The proposal includes an Executive Summary plus two annexes: Description of the Area and Proposed Regulatory Amendments.
 Also submitted to the IMO is an Information Document that provides a complete analysis of how the proposal addresses the IMO’s approval criteria.
 In addition, a comprehensive Technical Support Document (TSD) is available where the reader seeks additional detail.

 - Proposal to Designate an Emission Control Area for the Commonwealth of Puerto Rico and the U.S. Virgin Islands for Nitrogen Oxides, Sulphur Oxides and Particulate Matter (PDF) (12 pp, 125K, MEPC 61/7/3, June 2010)